jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/dns_tunneling.md

 };
 ```

-Now copy an existing zone file as a template like so:
+The next logical step should then be to make the fowards zone file.
+To do that just copy an existing zone file as a template for editing, matching the file path you used in **named.conf.local**.
 ```
 sudo cp /etc/bind/db.local /etc/bind/db.homelab.local
 ```

-Then add some A records to the file:
+Now you want to open that file in a text editor and make some changes.
+You can copy my file, just make sure you change it to reflect the correct domain and IP address for your nameserver.
+Important: The serial number needs to be incremented any time you make a change to this file.
 ```
 ;
 ; BIND data file for local loopback interface